1 of 4

-Cymbidium is a genus of 52 evergreen species, The genus name comes from the latin cymba meaning boat.
-Distributed throughout tropical and subtropical Asia and northern Australia they can produce racemes up to 90cm high in a fantastic range of colours that can last 10 weeks.
+Cymbidium is a genus of 52 evergreen species, often grown as houseplants or in a cool or temperate greenhouse.
+The genus name comes from the latin "cymba", meaning boat.
+Distributed throughout tropical and subtropical Asia and northern Australia, they can produce racemes up to 90cm high in a fantastic range of colours that can last for up to ten weeks.

 Generally not harvested.